-This is probably my most favorite method.
+I think this leather method ended up being my most favorite method.
 It’s the perfect amount of grip, it provides a bit a cushioning on the bottom, and it’s the most durable of all the methods.
-PLUS, the smell of leather reminds me of my dad (that might just be a bonus for me, though).
+PLUS, the smell of leather reminds me of my dad (that might be a bonus for just for me, though).

 I made up this simply template for you to try.
 Since leather can be a bit pricy, using two separate pieces lets the leather go farther and you can use one sheet for a few pairs of slippers.

 Then, punch holes around the outsides of the pieces.
 Pin in place and sew with yarn and a darning needle.

 I can honestly say that all these methods work.
 My least favorites would have to be the silicone.
 It was quite messy, and it’s grip power was too intense.
 That beings said, it could definitely be used if it’s all you have on hand.
 I think a fix could be to use small dots instead of coating the entire bottom as I did.